Optimize the Workforce - National Cancer Plan

 - The National Science Foundation ExLENT Program supports experiential learning opportunities for individuals from diverse professional and educational backgrounds to increase access to, and interest in, career pathways in emerging technology fields including biotechnology.

-- The Health Resources and Services Administration Bureau of Health Workforce offers scholarships and loan repayment to students and clinicians and awards grants to organizations such as schools, hospitals, and health centers to improve health workforce training, increase diversity, and advance health equity.
+- The Health Resources and Services Administration Bureau of Health Workforce offers scholarships and loan repayment to students and clinicians and awards grants to organizations such as schools, hospitals, and health centers to improve health workforce training.

 - The National Science Foundation Advanced Technological Education program supports partnerships between two-year institutions of higher education, other academic institutions, industry, and other entities to improve education of technicians in science and engineering.